jswent/hass-crestron-component/README.md

 - _volume_join_: analog join that represents the volume of the channel (0-65535)
 - _source_number_join_: analog join that represents the selected input for the output channel.
 1 would correspond to input 1, 2 to input 2, and so on.
 - _sources_: a dictionary of _input_ to _name_ mappings.
 The input number is the actual input (corresponding to the source*number_join) number, whereas the name will be shown in the UI when selecting inputs/sources.
 So when a user selects the \_name* in the UI, the _source_number_join_ will be set to _input_.
+- _default_source_: optional integer field corresponding to sources dictionary, when set the media_player will update the `source_number_join` to the specified value when powering on.

 ### Control Surface Sync